Maryland vs. Indiana College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Maryland's games this season have gone over 50.5 points five of seven times.

-- Indiana has combined with its opponents to score more than 50.5 points in four of seven games this season.
+- Maryland has combined with its opponents to score more than 49 points in six of seven games this season.

-- The two teams combine to score 48.1 points per game, 2.4 less than the total in this contest.
+- Saturday's over/under is 0.9 points higher than the combined 48.1 PPG average of the two teams.

-- The 60.4 points per game these two squads have allowed their opponents to score this season are 9.9 more than the 50.5 over/under in this contest.
+- The 60.4 points per game these two squads have allowed their opponents to score this season are 11.4 more than the 49 total in this contest.

 Maryland Stats and Trends

-- In Maryland's seven games this year, it has three wins against the spread.
+- Maryland has three wins against the spread in seven games this year.

-- The Terrapins have been favored by 5 points or more three times this season and have covered the spread in two of them.
+- The Terrapins have covered the spread twice this season when favored by 5 points or more (in three chances).

-- Maryland has eclipsed the over/under in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Maryland has eclipsed the over/under in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- Maryland is 2-0 against the spread and 2-0 overall in games when it scores more than 30.7 points.
+- Maryland is 2-0 against the spread and 2-0 overall this season when the team records more than 30.7 points.

-- Maryland is 3-1 against the spread and 4-0 overall when the team churns out more than 362.6 yards.
+- Maryland is 3-1 against the spread and 4-0 overall when the team picks up more than 362.6 yards.

-- The Terrapins have turned the ball over 13 times this season, five more turnovers than the Hoosiers have forced (8).
+- This year, the Terrapins have turned the ball over 13 times, five more than the Hoosiers' takeaways (8).

 - Find the latest spread and moneyline odds for Maryland at SISportsbook .